kubermatic/docs/content/kubermatic/v2.22/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

 This will deploy all MLA stack components with the default settings, which may be sufficient for smaller scale setups (several user clusters).
 If any customization is needed for any of the components, The helm values for the MLA stack can be adjusted and the installer can be re-run to redeploy and reconfigure the components.

 This default installation will deploy a MinIO instance which will be used by MLA components for storage.
-If you would like to re-use an existing MinIO instance in your cluster or other S3-compatible srevices from cloud providers, please refer to [Setting up MLA with Existing MinIO or Other S3-compatible Services](#setting-up-mla-with-existing-minio-or-other-s3-compatible-services).
+If you would like to reuse an existing MinIO instance in your cluster or other S3-compatible srevices from cloud providers, please refer to [Setting up MLA with Existing MinIO or Other S3-compatible Services](#setting-up-mla-with-existing-minio-or-other-s3-compatible-services).

 #### Setup Seed Cluster Components for High Availability